 Check Your Regular Season Schedule

-Regular season schedules are posted approximately 48 hours after captains exam deadline.
+Regular season schedules are posted approximately 48 hours after the registration period ends.
 They are available online in the schedules section of our web site.
 Intramural Sports does not notify teams regarding their playing schedules.
 It is your responsibility to check it online.

 Be sure to inform your teammates of the schedule.
 Most our sports follow a consistent pattern of scheduling with games on the same day and at the same time each week.
 But some sports have game times that change every week.
 Check online and inform your teammates so they don't miss a game!